How to Safely Remove Pedals from a Mountain Bike

 You should also take care not to cross-thread the pedal during installation or removal.
 Insert the pedal straight into the crank arm, and turn it in a clockwise direction.
 Avoid forcing it too hard, as this can cause damage to the threads.
 If you feel resistance, carefully back it off and try again.
 Following these tips will ensure that your pedals stay in good condition and are easy to remove when necessary.

-Related Post: How to Properly Take Care of Your Mountain Bike: Essential Maintenance Tips
+Related Post: How to Tune Up Your Mountain Bike: A Guide to Better Performance

 Best practices for re-installing pedals after safe removal for optimal performance